Fred. D. Alling’s Mercantile Ink

 Provenance: John Hinkel Collection

-Here is a great labeled bottle sitting in our Museum Ink Gallery that tells a story.
-A story taking us way back in America where paper and ink dominated everyday commerce and communication.
+Our Frederick D. Ailings Mercantile Ink is a wonderful labeled bottle sitting in our Museum Ink Gallery that tells a story.
+A story taking us back to America when paper and ink dominated everyday commerce and communication.

 Frederick Dwight Alling was born on July 9th, 1843 in Rochester, New York.
 His parents were William Alling and Martha Sparhawk.
 Alling entered the Rochester Collegiate Institute as a freshman on September 12, 1861, and remained more than three years.
 He withdrew at the end of the first term in his senior year and received a Bachelor of Arts degree from the college in 1868.